 Students should prepare for each class by reviewing suggested cases and readings so that they come prepared to discuss them during class.
+Students are encouraged to participate actively in class discussions, exercises, and presentations.
 [20%]

 Students should feel free to discuss course-related matters with the instructor at any time.
 Chun Wei's office is Room 628; telephone 416.978.5266; e-mail .
 Office hours TBA.

 Course descriptions, schedules, reading list, slides, and the course wiki may be accessed from http://uoft.me/INF2149.

 Academic integrityPlease consult the University's site on Academic Integrity.
 The iSchool has a zero-tolerance policy on plagiarism as defined in section B.I.
 1. (d) of the University's Code of Behaviour on Academic Matters.
 You should acquaint yourself with the Code and Appendix A Section 2.
 Please review the material you covered in the Cite it Right workshop and consult the site How Not to Plagiarize.

 Cite it Right covers relevant parts of the U of T Code of Behaviour on Academic Matters.
 It is expected that all iSchool students take the Cite it Right workshop and the online quiz.
 Completion of the online Cite It Right quiz should be made prior to the second week of classes.
 To review and complete the workshop, go to the Inforum Orientation Workshops site.